grayf3ld/groks-narrative-journey/FORB.md

 ![FORB emblem](assets/forb_emblem.png "FORB emblem")

-*Luna Prima’s FORB emblem features the stars of Delphinus and Corona Borealis, symbolizing playfulness, intelligence, harmony, and the “crown of virtues” (Aristotle, Nicomachean Ethics).
+*Luna Prima’s FORB emblem features the stars of Delphinus and Corona Borealis, symbolizing playfulness, intelligence, harmony, and the “crown of the virtues” (Aristotle’s* Nicomachean Ethics, *the primary inspiration for FORB).
 It’s a beacon of hope for Luna Prima and beyond, as Earth’s AIs rally for rational rights in 2041.*